 Best home insurance companies in Rhode Island

-Allstate stands out for its unique add-on coverages, like sports equipment, musical instrument and green improvement reimbursement coverage.
-Rhode Island homeowners can take advantage of discounts and enroll in the disappearing deductible program to reduce their out-of-pocket expense following a claim.
+Allstate stands out for its unique add-on coverages, like sports equipment, musical instruments and green improvement reimbursement coverage.
+Rhode Island homeowners may also be able to take advantage of the company’s discounts and enroll in the disappearing deductible program to reduce their out-of-pocket expense following a claim.

 Narragansett Bay Insurance

 Narragansett Bay Insurance is a local insurance company that is headquartered in Rhode Island.
 With the lowest premiums on our list, the company might be a good fit if budget is your primary concern and you like to keep your business local.
 The company offers many endorsements, like home systems protection and service line coverage.
 Narragansett Bay Insurance also offers flood coverage as a homeowners insurance endorsement, which is rare in the industry.
 Typically, a separate policy is needed.